HourGlassDk/Digital-Garden/README.md

 # karlaugustnybo.com, Version 3

-This is the source code for karlaugustnybo.com, a digital garden filled with growing notes, essays, and design patterns.
+This is the source code for karlaugust.vercel.app, a digital garden filled with growing notes, essays, and design patterns.

 It's open source to let people poke around and get ideas for their own garden.
 However, I'd rather